-- Notification: where the dealer is solvent, the dealer whose alleged conduct or default has prompted the claim is notified of the claim, so that it may consider action to settle the claim (either directly with the claimant or via SEGC) and where appropriate, notify its insurer.
-During the processing of the claim, SEGC attempts as far as possible to facilitate settlement between the claimant and the dealer. - Further information: The claimant must establish their claim.
+Notification: where the dealer is solvent, the dealer whose alleged conduct or default has prompted the claim is notified of the claim, so that it may consider action to settle the claim (either directly with the claimant or via SEGC) and where appropriate, notify its insurer.
+During the processing of the claim, SEGC attempts as far as possible to facilitate settlement between the claimant and the dealer.

+Further information: The claimant must establish their claim.
 SEGC will check that the claim meets the relevant criteria.
 This may involve SEGC seeking information from the claimant or from other relevant persons such as dealers, registries, liquidators, ASX and ASX Clear.
-Under the Corporations Act, SEGC has power to require the production of documents and other information relevant to a claim. - Consideration of time limit: Claims on the NGF are subject to time limits under the Corporations Regulations.
+Under the Corporations Act, SEGC has power to require the production of documents and other information relevant to a claim.

+Consideration of time limit: Claims on the NGF are subject to time limits under the Corporations Regulations.
 In general, the time limit for claims is six months commencing from the time of the relevant event or from the time the claimant became aware of the loss, depending on the category of claim.
 In some cases, SEGC may publish a notice specifying another time limit.
-A claim made outside the relevant time limit is barred unless the Board otherwise determines. - Determination: If the claim is not time barred, the Board will determine whether to allow or disallow the claim.
+A claim made outside the relevant time limit is barred unless the Board otherwise determines.

+Determination: If the claim is not time barred, the Board will determine whether to allow or disallow the claim.
 Claims may be allowed or disallowed in whole or in part.
 If a claim is allowed, the claimant is provided with an amount of compensation determined in accordance with the legislation and consisting of securities and/or money.
-SEGC's strong preference is to settle all claims with monetary compensation. - Recovery: The Corporations Act provides that if a claim is allowed, SEGC is subrogated to all the claimant's rights and remedies in relation to the conduct the subject of the claim.
+SEGC's strong preference is to settle all claims with monetary compensation.
+The Board must take into account whether the participant related cap is applicable before paying any claims in relation to an insolvent participant.

+Recovery: The Corporations Act provides that if a claim is allowed, SEGC is subrogated to all the claimant's rights and remedies in relation to the conduct the subject of the claim.
 SEGC stands in the claimant's shoes and can seek recovery from the dealer, and in appropriate cases other parties.
 Potential recoveries are pursued where appropriate to mitigate loss to the NGF.